 I’ve just gotten tired of all the forced hospital visits and life upheavals.
 After years and years of taking my personal safety quite lightly, I really needed to find a pastime that had less of a chance of killing me than I’ve done before now.
 I was running out of ideas until my good friend Alan visited about 5 months ago and said those 5 deadly words.

 I had no idea what I was in for when I said “hell yes”.
 Not even a clue.

 It was a blast!
-I took Alan’s advice and bought a good transmitter controller and FPV (first-person view) goggles, along with a Tiny Whoop (a micro-sized FPV drone that flys like the big racers, but is safe for bumping around indoors).
+I took Alan’s advice and bought a good transmitter and FPV (first-person view) goggles, along with a Tiny Whoop (a micro-sized FPV drone that flys like the big racers, but’s totally safe for bumping around and into people indoors).

 At first, I was a total wreck – and quite literally.
 Smashed my first mini-drone so many times that I got better at fixing it than flying it (turns out, that’s actually a bonus).
 I got so frustrated at my attempts to loosely control what I was doing that I ended up taking a few breaks between each session just to rebuild my confidence.

 The whoop was amazing- I soon started doing loops around my living room and kitchen downstairs and setting up chairs and obstacles as racing gates.
 It was like a video game in the real world, and I loved it.
 I wanted more.
 I wanted to fly outside in the real air, with something that had real power.